 Research Overview

-My main linguistic research interests to date include second language (L2) acquisition of phonology and lexicon, historical Germanic linguistics, phonology and morphology of Modern German, and phonological analysis of some Chinese tone sandhi shifts.
-I am familiar with a variety of linguistics, applied linguistics, and language acquisition frameworks, including laboratory psycholinguistic, feature geometry, and Optimality Theory approaches to phonology, as well as socio-cultural and pedagogical approaches to L2 acquisition.
+My main linguistic research interests include acquisition of phonology, orthography, morphology, and lexicon in a second or additional language (L2+).
+I also maintain interests in historical Germanic linguistics, phonology and morphology of Modern German, and phonological analysis of some Chinese tone sandhi shifts.
+I am familiar with a variety of linguistics, applied linguistics, and language acquisition frameworks, including laboratory psycholinguistics, feature geometry, and Optimality Theory approaches to phonology, as well as socio-cultural and pedagogical approaches to L2 acquisition.

 Originally an offshoot of linguistics, second language acquisition (SLA) is still a young field.
-In particular, L2 phonology is still in its infancy.
+In particular, L2+ phonology is just coming into its own.
 As experimental methods are adopted from cognitive science, psychology, and speech and hearing sciences, quantitative SLA research is rapidly growing due to its new ability to test hypotheses with instruments sensitive enough to detect subtle effects.
-With my own research, I aim to examine phonological development in L2 acquisition and explore how phonological information is cognitively represented.
+With my own research, I examine phonological development in L2+ acquisition and explore how phonological information is cognitively represented.

 L2+ Sound Learning Lab

-My primary research area is in second language (L2) acquisition, which includes countless more complex scenarios of additional language learning after L2 exposure, conventionally referred to as third-language (L3) acquisition.
-As principal investigator of the L2+ Sound Learning Lab, I investigate adult language learning in foreign language settings (as opposed to immersion), which characterizes most university-level language learning in North America.
+My primary research area is in L2+ acquisition, which includes a variety of second language learning scenarios and countless more complex scenarios of additional language learning after L2 exposure, sometimes referred to as third language (L3) acquisition.
+As principal investigator of the L2+ Sound Learning Lab, I investigate adult language learning in instructed foreign language settings, which characterizes most secondary and post-secondary language learning.

 Dissertation Research

 I earned my Ph.D. from the Department of Second Language Studies at Indiana University in May 2019.
-My dissertation is available via ProQuest for free (open access).
+My full dissertation is available via ProQuest for free (Open Access).
+Some portions are also available as peer-reviewed open access articles:

 Many languages restrict the distribution of certain phonemes.
 In English, h [h] is only allowed at the beginning of stressed syllables as in hat and ng [ŋ] is only allowed at the end of syllables as in ring.
 Other languages may not restrict the same sounds in the same way.
-For example in Turkish, şah "shah" or "chess king", the final h is pronounced and is not unusual in the language.
-Similarly in Tagalog, the ng sound [ŋ] commonly appears at the beginning of words, as in nga "really, actually, indeed."
-Overcoming restrictions that apply in the student's native language in order to notice sounds in "new" places and then effectively learn and pronounce them may challenge many students.
+For example in Turkish, as with şah 'shah' or 'chess king', the final h is pronounced and is not unusual in the language.
+Similarly in Tagalog, the ng sound [ŋ] commonly appears at the beginning of words, as in nga 'really, actually, indeed.'
+Overcoming restrictions that apply in the first language in order to notice sounds in "new" places and then effectively learn and pronounce them may challenge many L2+ learners.

-In order to explore the L2 acquisition of such alternations in my dissertation, I employed psycholinguistic laboratory methods (e.g., perceptual assimilation, phoneme detection).
-Using accuracy of detection and reaction time effects as a rubric for measuring acquisition of phonological rules, the study examines adult learners' perception of the so-called "deutsches ch," which appears as the ach-Laut [x]/[χ] in the word Buch "book" but as the ich-Laut [ç] in the word Bücher "books."
-The study compares adult learners in their 1st and 2nd year of university-level coursework in German over the course of 2 semesters with naïve American English speakers (who do not know German) and native Germans to paint a picture of the learners' path(s) of development with regard to these sounds in L2 German.
+In order to explore the L2+ acquisition of such alternations in my dissertation, I employed two psycholinguistic laboratory methods that are not typically paired together: perceptual assimilation and phoneme detection.
+Using accuracy of detection and reaction time effects (measured in milliseconds) as a rubric for measuring acquisition of phonological rules, the study examines adult learners' perception of the so-called "deutsches ch," which appears in German as the ach-Laut [x]/[χ] in the word Buch 'book' but as the ich-Laut [ç] in the plural form Bücher 'books'.
+The study compares adult learners in their 1st and 2nd year of university-level coursework in German over the course of 2 semesters with naïve American English speakers (who do not know German) and L1 German speakers in order to paint a picture of the learners' path(s) of development with regard to these sounds in L2+ German.

 Many languages restrict the distribution of certain phonemes.
 In English, h [h] is only allowed at the beginning of stressed syllables as in hat and ng [ŋ] is only allowed at the end of syllables as in ring.
 Other languages may not restrict the same sounds in the same way.
-For example in Turkish, şah "shah" or "chess king", the final h is pronounced and is not unusual in the language.
-Similarly in Tagalog, the ng sound [ŋ] commonly appears at the beginning of words, as in nga "really, actually, indeed."
-Overcoming restrictions that apply in the student's native language in order to notice sounds in "new" places and then effectively learn and pronounce them may challenge many students.
+For example in Turkish, as with şah 'shah' or 'chess king', the final h is pronounced and is not unusual in the language.
+Similarly in Tagalog, the ng sound [ŋ] commonly appears at the beginning of words, as in nga 'really, actually, indeed.'
+Overcoming restrictions that apply in the first language in order to notice sounds in "new" places and then effectively learn and pronounce them may challenge many L2+ learners.

-In order to explore the L2 acquisition of such alternations in my dissertation, I employed psycholinguistic laboratory methods (e.g., perceptual assimilation, phoneme detection).
-Using accuracy of detection and reaction time effects as a rubric for measuring acquisition of phonological rules, the study examines adult learners' perception of the so-called "deutsches ch," which appears as the ach-Laut [x]/[χ] in the word Buch "book" but as the ich-Laut [ç] in the word Bücher "books."
-The study compares adult learners in their 1st and 2nd year of university-level coursework in German over the course of 2 semesters with naïve American English speakers (who do not know German) and native Germans to paint a picture of the learners' path(s) of development with regard to these sounds in L2 German.
+In order to explore the L2+ acquisition of such alternations in my dissertation, I employed two psycholinguistic laboratory methods that are not typically paired together: perceptual assimilation and phoneme detection.
+Using accuracy of detection and reaction time effects (measured in milliseconds) as a rubric for measuring acquisition of phonological rules, the study examines adult learners' perception of the so-called "deutsches ch," which appears in German as the ach-Laut [x]/[χ] in the word Buch 'book' but as the ich-Laut [ç] in the plural form Bücher 'books'.
+The study compares adult learners in their 1st and 2nd year of university-level coursework in German over the course of 2 semesters with naïve American English speakers (who do not know German) and L1 German speakers in order to paint a picture of the learners' path(s) of development with regard to these sounds in L2+ German.

 Research Articles